-Since the 1987 congressional repeal of mandated CON, 14 states have dropped these programs altogether.
-Today, of the 36 states and the District of Columbia that practice CON laws, 25 use a comparative review process to select project proposals, requiring evaluations of competing applications in the same local market for the CON.
+Since the 1987 Congressional repeal of mandated CON, fourteen states have dropped these programs altogether.
+Today, of the thirty-six states and the District of Columbia that practice CON laws, twenty-five use a comparative review process to select project proposals, requiring evaluations of competing applications in the same local market for the CON.

-The coverage and review thresholds vary considerably across these states.
-According to the American Health Planning Association (AHPA 2006), Alaska covers 28 types of health care services and equipment, the highest coverage rate of all states, while Louisiana has the lowest coverage, including only intermediate care facilities for the mentally retarded (ICF/MR) and long term care/nursing homes.
+The coverage and review threshold vary considerably across these states.
+According to the American Health Planning Association (AHPA 2006), Alaska covers 28 types of health care services and equipment, the highest coverage rate of all states, while Louisiana has the lowest coverage, including only Intermediate Care Facilities for the Mentally Retarded (ICF/MR) and Long Term Care/Nursing Homes.
 The dollar threshold also varies across states.
 In Florida, for example, a hospital expenditure of any amount would require CON approval.
 In Massachusetts, a CON license is required only if the hospital expenditure exceeds \$12.5 million.
-The CON filing/review fees and costs of litigation also vary significant across states.
+The CON filling/review fees and costs of litigation also vary significant across states.

 States are also very different in enforcing the CON laws.
 AHPA (2006), in a 2005 survey of the 23 states that regulate acute care hospital beds, found that 19 approved over 90% of applications.
-A dozen states and the District of Columbia approved every hospital project in 2005.
+A dozen states and D.C. approved every hospital project in 2005.
 The most discriminating state was Alabama, which approved only 9.86% of total proposed dollar amount (approved \$41,523,738 out of \$285,004,825).
 It was followed by South Carolina (39.21%), Florida (51.94%), and Tennessee (77.07%).

-In the case study from Florida, the state's Agency for Health Care Administration (AHCA) is responsible for the implementation of CON, following statutory guidelines and judicial precedence for review criteria.
-These criteria include improved accessibility of the majority of residents to hospital care, meeting the current and future health care needs of the community, applicant's financial health and its record of charity care, prevention of adverse financial impact on existing facilities, and promotion of competition, among other things.
+In our case study from Florida, the state's Agency for Health Care Administration is responsible for the implementation of CON, following statutory guidelines and judicial precedence for review criteria.
+These criteria include improved accessibility of the majority of residents to hospital care, meeting the current and future healthcare needs of the community, applicant's financial health and its record of charity care, prevention of adverse financial impact on existing facilities, and promotion of competition, among other things.

 Florida historically has had low approval rates and high appeal rates.
-From 1980 to 2000, the lowest approval rate for hospital projects was 33.33% in 2000; 1994 saw the highest appeal rate of 72.52%.
-This suggests that Florida is strict in enforcing the CON laws, and their decisions tend to be unpopular, if not controversial.
+From 1980 to 2000, the lowest approval rate for hospital projects was 33.33% in 2000.
+1994 saw the highest appeal rate of 72.52%.
+This suggests that Florida is strict in enforcing the CON laws and their decisions tend to be unpopular if not controversial.

-In 2005, three hospital operators in north Florida each applied for a license to construct a new hospital in Clay County, Florida: the nonprofit Baptist Medical Center ("Baptist," or alternately "BMC Clay"), a second nonprofit St. Vincent Medical Center ("St. Vincent," or "SVMC Clay"), and the for-profit Orange Park Medical Center ("Orange Park," or "OPMC Clay").
-Orange Park was the only incumbent hospital located in the county at the time,
+In 2005, three hospital operators in North Florida each applied for a license to construct a new hospital in Clay County, Florida: the non-profit Baptist Medical Center ("Baptist," or alternately "BMC Clay"), a second non-profit St. Vincent Medical Center ("St. Vincent," or "SVMC Clay") and the for-profit Orange Park Medical Center ("Orange Park," or "OPMC Clay").
+Orange Park was the only incumbent hospital located in the county at the time, although local residents could to some degree choose more distant hospitals.
+A location map is shown in figure 2 and proposed hospital services are listed in table 1.